January 11, 2022

 Per the results, members in the diet intervention group recorded an overweight of 2.9Ib loss of weight.
 When comparing this to the control group, who ate according to their usual dieting habits and took one multivitamin tablet each day, the fast group also observed massive improvements in different metabolic markers.
 These markers include a rise in high-density lipoprotein (HDL) cholesterol and reduced triglycerides.

-These results indicate that a modified intermittent fasting routine complemented with dietary supplements like soluble fiber and nutritional shakes during the fasting period can promote metabolic health and assist weight management.
+These results indicate that complementing with dietary supplements like soluble fiber and nutritional shakes while intermittent fasting can promote metabolic health and assist weight management.

-The existing research indicates that sodium, potassium, and body water are energetically excreted during long periods of fasting.
+The existing research indicates that sodium, potassium, and body water are energetically excreted while intermittent fasting.
 With regards to electrolytes, there's substantial sodium excretion, known as natriuresis, which is highest around day four of fasting.
 Potassium also follows in a similar pattern yet at a less pronounced rate.

 In an experiment conducted in the 1970s, a morbidly obese man practiced fasting for 392 days.
 This intervention led to the loss of more than half his initial body weight.
 Per the researchers, the subject endured no complications worth recording.